|

 muscles, bones, tendons and organs.
 The smaller, easy to digest starch

-protein sugar, as is found in potatoes and corn immediately create fat cells
+protein sugar, as is found wheat, rye and barley immediately create fat cells

 and regardless how much nutritional food is consumed, there is always a